Rexios80/hds_overlay/README.md

 ### Building it yourself
 Most users won't need to do this, but here is how to build the application manually.

+If there is a commit you would like to use that is not released yet, look [here](https://github.com/Rexios80/Health-Data-Server-Overlay/actions/workflows/main.yml).

 #### Prerequisites
    - [Node.js](https://nodejs.org/)
    - [Git](https://git-scm.com/)